Sushi1725/SushiBot/README.md

 download discord.js
 https://discord.js.org/#/

-Paste the following into the terminal to download discord.js npm install discord.js
+Paste the following into the node.js terminal to download discord.js: npm install discord.js

+Once the previous are complete, navigate to the folder the files are in your drive

+Type the following into the node.js terminal to navigate into the folder: cd *the location of the file*

+If needed, press CTRL + C to close the bot